 SPRINKLE the parsley and breadcrumbs over the crab mixture and mix gently but fully, once again trying not to break the lumps.
 Be careful not to mash them too much, you want the lumps to be whole.

-With clean damp hands, FORM the chilled crab mixture into 8* cakes, about 3-inches wide by 1-inch thick.
+When ready to cook, take the bowl out of the refrigerator and with clean damp hands, FORM the chilled crab mixture into 8* cakes, about 3-inches wide by 1-inch thick (kind of like flat baseballs).
 Place the formed cakes on a clean plate.

 Or make 12 2-inches wide by 1-inch thick cakes and serve as an appetizer